Brigade of the Guards

 The Brigade of The Guards is a mechanised infantry regiment of the Indian Army.
 It was raised as the first "all India", "all class" infantry unit of the Army where troops from all parts of India serve together, as opposed to other regiments that recruit from specific regions, ethnic groups or religions.

-The Brigade of The Guards distinguished itself by being awarded the most battle honours after Indian independence.
-The regiment was the brain-child of Field Marshal K. M. Cariappa, who was the first Indian commander-in-chief (C-in-C) of the Indian Army.
-He raised the Brigade of the Guards and coined the phrase; "The Guards, The Elite".
+The Brigade of The Guards distinguished itself by being awarded the most battle honours after Indian independence in 1947.
+The regiment was the brain-child of Field Marshal K. M. Cariappa, who was the first Indian commander-in-chief (C-in-C) and Field Marshal of the Indian Army.
+He raised the Brigade of the Guards and coined the phrase – The Guards, The Elite.

 The President of India is the Honorary Colonel-in-Chief and the Chief of Army Staff is the Colonel-in-Chief of The Guards.
 The Guards Regimental Centre is at Kamptee in Maharashtra.
 The Brigade of The Guards was the senior most line infantry regiment of the Indian Army before its selection and conversion to the mechanised infantry role.
 It now holds the title of the senior most infantry regiment in an honorary/ceremonial capacity.
-Together with the Mechanised Infantry Regiment, they form part of the 'Mechanised Infantry' arm, which along with the Armoured Corps form the Mechanised Forces.
+Together with the Mechanised Infantry Regiment, they form part of the Mechanised Infantry arm, which along with the Armoured Corps form the Mechanised Forces.